How to Import Apple Music to iMovie on Mac/iPhone/iPad

 The following is a detailed tutorial to guide you to download Apple Music to MP3 files.
 Please download AudiCable Audio Recorder first before getting started.

-Step 4: Check Downloaded Apple Music MP3s on Mac
+Step 5 Check Apple Music Files on the Local Folder

 Part 2.
 How to Import Apple Music to iMovie on Mac/iPhone/iPad